giovagalassi8-ctrl/GG_Laboratorio/08_GeneAnnotation_Functional_Enrichment/README.md

 }' <(cut -f1,14 longest_giovanni.tsv) | grep -v "-" > go_back.tsv
 ```

-A filtering step was applied to the Gamma_asr.tre output to retain only significant gene families.
+A filtering step was applied to the Gamma_asr.tre (derived from the best-fitting model identified via AIC/BIC analysis: 00_2L/) output to retain only significant gene families.
 Trees were extracted based on specific asterisk (*) combinations indicating significant expansions or contractions.

 This operation resulted in three separate files, created by filtering the main tree file for different evolutionary scenarios using grep.